webtions/i-recommend-this/plugin-documentation.md

 The plugin uses WordPress AJAX to handle recommendations without page reloads:

 1. **Initialization**:
-   - `public-assets.php` localizes script with AJAX URL and nonce
+   - Scripts are localized with AJAX URL and nonce
    - Settings are passed to JavaScript

 2. **Request**: